Longform. Nonlinear timelines. Because relationships are complicated.

-“I need to get that motorcycle I’ve been talking about all my life before I hit fifty and get too cautious,” I say.
+“I need to get a motorcycle before I hit fifty and get too cautious,” I say.
 “That way everyone can worry about me and I’ll feel loved.”

 He looks at me and shakes his head in that calm, gentle way he does: “No, no, no.”

 We’re already broken up, he has already moved out, I’ve already smashed my teeth and gotten them fixed.
 We refer to whatever it is we’re doing as the Grey Area.